 Within six months of that decision, seven states legalized and launched their own sports betting markets.
 Some states had sports betting legislation passed and were ready to open, in anticipation of the Supreme Court’s favorable ruling on PASPA.
 Just like that, the United States sports betting industry was back, in a safe and legal form.
 By March 2024, 31 states and the District of Columbia offered legal online sportsbooks.
 Seven other states have retail betting.

-These days, between daily fantasy sites and full-fledged US-facing sportsbooks, more Americans can access legal betting on sporting events than ever before.
+These days, between daily fantasy sites and full-fledged US-facing sportsbooks, more Americans can access legal betting on sporting events than ever before, making wagering as popular today as baseball cards were in the 80s..
 That’s a startling thing to say, considering how much of American history is colored by games of chance and skill.
 It’s only been possible thanks to those sweeping changes in official attitudes toward sports wagering at both the federal and state levels.

 For much of American history, bets on sports were illegal.
 Most Americans gained legal access to sportsbooks only within the past few years.
 Those changes came courtesy of a shift in the government’s thinking about United States sports betting.